 Writing

-Senior digital editor for Wine Enthusiast magazine.
-Recovering bartender, beverage director and exhausted line cook with a background in food and drink writing.
-Former senior music editor for the now-defunct PopCultureShock.
+Editorial Director for Liquor.com.
+Recovering bartender, beverage director and former exhausted line cook with a background in food and drink writing.
+Previously senior digital editor for Wine Enthusiast.
 Author of numerous freelance articles, terrible unpublished novels, and pro bono bios for broke musicians.

 Writing